• Skip to main content

 Check your inbox or spam folder to confirm your subscription.

-Filed Under: How to guides Tagged With: adaptive brightness, Android 12, camera quick launch, drag, dual audio, dual SIM, enhanced processing mode, eSIM, extra dim, Galaxy S21 Home screen, Galaxy S21 lock screen, Galaxy S21 quick panel, Galaxy S21 quick setting buttons, Galaxy S21 quick settings, Galaxy S21 quick settings panel, Galaxy S21 settings, long tapping, media panel, navigation bar, navigation button, navigation gestures, NavStar, notification icon, notification panel, power off menu, QR code, Side key, SIM card manager, sound mode, status bar, status icon, touchscreen gesture
+Filed Under: How to guides Tagged With: adaptive brightness, Android 12, Android 14, camera quick launch, drag, dual audio, dual SIM, enhanced processing mode, eSIM, extra dim, Galaxy S21 Home screen, Galaxy S21 lock screen, Galaxy S21 quick panel, Galaxy S21 quick setting buttons, Galaxy S21 quick settings, Galaxy S21 quick settings panel, Galaxy S21 settings, instant access, long tapping, media panel, navigation bar, navigation button, navigation gestures, NavStar, notification icon, notification panel, One UI 6, power off menu, QR code, Side key, SIM card manager, sound mode, status bar, status icon, touchscreen gesture

 Reader Interactions